liapatiso95-ctrl/character-sheet/spells.md

 **Hurl Squall.** You create a small wind squall in your hand and hurl it at a target you can see within range, forcing it to make a Strength saving throw.
 On a failed save, it takes 1d6 Thunder damage and a Medium or smaller target is knocked back 10 feet in a straight line.

-***Cantrip Scaling***.
-The damage of *Hurl Squall*, as well as the size of the target it can knock back increase when you reach 5th (2d6, Large), 11th (3d6, Huge) and 17th (4d6, Gargantuan) level.
+***Cantrip Upgrade.***  The damage of *Hurl Squall*, as well as the size of the target it can knock back increase when you reach 5th (2d6, Large), 11th (3d6, Huge) and 17th (4d6, Gargantuan) level.
 The area *Manipulate Air* affects increases by an adjacent 5-foot Cube at 5th (2 5-foot adjacent cubes), 11th (3 5-foot adjacent cubes) and 17th (4 5-foot adjacent cubes) level.
 \page
 {{pageNumber,auto}}